 Studying subgroups of people by analyzing how phenotypes and genotypes combine in different environments and situations is a form of studying population health.
 There are many factors that affect visible traits in an individual, which we will explore in more detail below.

 The phenotype is seen as the interaction between genetics (genotype) and the environment.
 One factor that has a great impact on our specific traits is the environment.
 For example, the amount of sunlight will and can influence some of those specific traits.
 Stress can also change how a living being will turn out.
 Sometimes bacteria can get into the cells and affect the outcome.
 In other words, various factors are considered relevant and have a great influence on the physical appearance.

 As mentioned before, the phenotype is the overall visual trait of a living being, and it’s influenced by the genetic code and the factors in the environment.
 This is how your physical structure is founded, the processes that happen as a being develops, how it behaves and how that behavior impacts the creation.
 Physiological and biochemical properties also have an impact on how human beings will grow.
 Also, the environment where a living growing in greatly changes how it matures.

-Data plays a vital role in precision health but there are major trend shifts happening in this sector.
+Data plays a vital role in precision health solutions but there are major trend shifts happening in this sector.
 Initially, the data for precision medicine was considered to be coming from one or a few genes panel tests that were performed on individuals.
 Notably, genetics explains one part of the story, while the other can be explained by the phenotypic data.
 The phenotypic data includes clinical data (disease symptoms) and demographic data (age, gender, etc.).
 The relationship between the phenotype and the genotype is seen as a connection between two differences (one at a genetic level and the other at the phenotypic level).

 To understand the approaches behind the two data sets, the data can be divided into two distinct categories: